-To check which of the plotted profiles correspond to which sample, 'hover' the mouse over part of the plotted line; a tooltip appears with the sample filename in it.
+To check which of the plotted profiles correspond to which sample, 'hover' the mouse pointer over part of the plotted line; a tooltip appears with the sample filename in it.

-This closer view of the overlaid patterns makes it easier to see that the top pattern (MIXT\2) is noticeably different from the other patterns - note the extra peak around $14^{\circ}$ for example - and may not actually belong to this group of compounds.
+This closer view of the overlaid patterns makes it easier to see that the top pattern (MIXT2) is noticeably different from the other patterns - note the extra peak around 14° for example - and, despite being coloured the same, may not actually belong to this group of compounds.